package core:math/big

 Returns GCD, LCM or both.

-`res_gcd` and `res_lcm` can be nil or ^Int depending on which results are desired.
+Assumes a and b to have been initialized. res_gcd and res_lcm can be nil or ^Int depending on which results are desired.

 internal_int_get ¶